Toluwalemi/hugo-blog-website/content/reading.md

 title = "My Reading List"
 +++

-I enjoy reading and I feel sharing my reading list may keep me motivated to even read more.
-My goal is to read at least two books a month.

 # Currently Reading
 - My Mercedes is bigger than yours *by Nwankwo Nken*
 - One Man, One Wife *by T.M.
 Aluko*